 — A “Terry Clip” consists of a cylindrical metal band with a gap.
 Opening the gap, it snaps onto a tube.
 Frequently, there are means for fastening a screw etc. on the opposite side of the gap.

-— A “Hairpin Clip” (Figure 34) is similar to a “Terry Clip” but uses some wire instead of a metal band.
+— A “Hairpin Clip” (see Figure 34) is similar to a “Terry Clip” but uses some wire instead of a metal band.

 — An “R-Clip” resembles a “Hairpin Clip”, but one of its legs is straight and suitable for inserting into a drilled hole of an axle.

-— A “Circlip” (Figure 35, also known as a C-Clip, Seeger ring, snap ring, or Jesus clip) is used to secure some item against sliding on an axle.
+— A “Circlip” (see Figure 35, also known as a C-Clip, Seeger ring, snap ring, or Jesus clip) is used to secure some item against sliding on an axle.

-— Another sort of clips is snapped into a hole in a sheet metal (Figure 36).
+— Another sort of clips is snapped into a hole in a sheet metal (see Figure 36).
 Its other side is shaped to hold a certain item, e.g. a cable or a panel.

-— Other clips slide onto a flat surface (Figure 37).
+— Other clips slide onto a flat surface (see Figure 37).